silvigeorge23/silvigeorge23/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-I'm Silvi George, a dedicated Data Analyst with a strong foundation in biomedical science.
+I'm Silvi George, a dedicated Data Analyst with a strong foundation in Biomedical Science.
 My passion lies in transforming complex data into actionable insights, leveraging my skills in:
  - Python
  - Tableau
  - Power BI